Chloride, New Mexico

-Chloride is an unincorporated community in Sierra County, in the U.S. state of New Mexico.
-The community is located at the confluence of Chloride Creek with Mineral Creek.
-Most of the old mine workings are to the west, along Chloride Creek.
-Winston is approximately two miles to the east.
+Chloride is an unincorporated community and ghost town in Sierra County, in the U.S. state of New Mexico.
+The community is located on the eastern flanks of the Black Range at the confluence of Chloride Creek with Mineral Creek.
+Founded about 1880 due to the discovery of silver chloride near the town site, most of the old mine workings are to the west, along Chloride Creek.
+Winston, another ghost town, is approximately three miles to the east.
+Chloride reached a peak population of nearly 3,000 in 1890.
+The population declined rapidly thereafter due to reduced prices for silver and the demonetization of silver by the U.S. government.
+Chloride became a ghost town before the mid-20th century and has only a few residents although some of the original buildings remain and have been preserved.